vsoch/sherlock_vep/README.md

 Allow a few minutes for web server install, beepboop!
 ```

+As a record of build testing, we have saved the builder's interface for [preview
+here](https://vsoch.github.io/sherlock_vep).
 While you are waiting, you can check instances

 ```
 $ sregistry build instances